 The Technical Capability Matrix (TCM) is a part of the MITA framework used to define the technical capabilities of the enterprise at a specified MITA maturity level.
 The TCM is a key tool for conducting the State Self-Assessment (SS-A).
-The SS-A defines current State Medicaid Enterprise technical capabilities and develops the targeted future state of the enterprise with defined capabilities and performance standards.
-CMS requires an SS-A periodically to evaluate a state's advancement toward CMS's defined goals.
+The SS-A defines current state Medicaid Enterprise technical capabilities and develops the targeted future state of the enterprise with defined capabilities and performance standards.